We offer a 100% remote sign up process. Get our team of attorneys working on your case immediately. ×

 Serious kidney damage is treatable, but unfortunately, it can’t be cured in many cases.
 Treatments such as dialysis require hours of being hooked up to a machine each week, while kidney transplants can be difficult to acquire and often require a lifetime of anti-rejection medication and ongoing care.

 There’s no doubt that developing kidney damage can have a major impact on your life.
 The medical interventions needed to save your life in the event of kidney failure aren’t easy or convenient by any means.
 The cost of your care can quickly add up.
 In fact, the United States spends more than $31 billion annually on treating end-stage kidney disease and kidney failure for Medicare patients alone.
-That’s not counting how much private insurers, Medicaid, and patients themselves pay toward their medical care.
+That’s not counting how many private insurers, Medicaid, and patients themselves pay toward their medical care.

 Are you wondering how you will afford ongoing dialysis or a kidney transplant?
 Are your treatments keeping you out of work?
 Do you feel too sick to do the activities you used to love?
-Pursuing a kidney disease lawsuit may be your one option to get life back on track.
+Pursuing a kidney disease lawsuit maybe your one option to get life back on track.

 Filing a claim against AstraZeneca means you attempt to recover the damages their medication caused.
 These damages can include:

-If you’re going to recover from serious kidney damage due to medication, you’ll need the best care.
+If you.re going to recover from serious kidney damage due to medication, you’ll need the best care.
 You’ll need compensation for the income you lost, the costs of your medical treatment, and the important but priceless loss of your quality of life.
 And your best chance to get that compensation is to have an attorney file your claim on your behalf.

 Currently, all Nexium lawsuits against AstraZeneca are ongoing an awaiting trial.
 By last year, claimants filed more than 500 PPI kidney lawsuits in multi-district legislation.
 In 2017, the United States Judicial Panel on Multidistrict Litigation (PDF) centralized all claims in the US District Court in New Jersey.
 Any future claims against PPI manufacturers for kidney damage will also be in this district.